 ‘’It is uncomfortable to share your thoughts and feelings in a room full of people.
 But it's encouraging how people accept and understand exactly how you feel.’’-Anonymous

 The idea of therapeutic group sessions is to engage and involve people to feel connected.
-Patients know it's normal to go through mental health issues and they are curable.
+Patients know it's normal to go through mental health challenges and they are manageable.

 Read on!
 This article is all about therapy groups, group activities, and their benefits.
 How they can help you and your family members overcome a difficult path in life.